 CAT | Triple Take

-Pat Coleman, D3football.com executive editor and publisher
+Pat Coleman, D3football.com publisher and executive editor

-Ryan Tipps, D3football.com senior editor and former mid-Atlantic columnist
+Ryan Tipps, D3football.com senior editor and former Mid-Atlantic columnist

 Frank Rossi, D3football.com broadcaster

 Anyone who saw the playoff games of these two knows there’s great balance between opposite sides of the ball for these teams.
 The Mount Union offense looks unstoppable at times, while the UW-Whitewater defense becomes stifling as games wear on.
 Because of this, we’ll see overtime, or perhaps two, with Burke making a believer out of everyone who doubts the Mount Union mantra, “The guy just wins.”
 Watch the two-point conversion from last weekend for more information.
 Mount Union 37, UW-Whitewater 31 (2 OT)